bridgecrewio/checkov/README.md

 checkov --docker-image <image-name>:tag --dockerfile-path /User/path/to/Dockerfile --bc-api-key ...
 ```

-You can use --image flag also to scan container image instead of --docker-image:
+You can use --image flag also to scan container image instead of --docker-image for shortener:
 ```sh
 checkov --image <image-name>:tag --dockerfile-path /User/path/to/Dockerfile --bc-api-key ...
 ```